markhoward02/resume/resume.md

 - Implemented a DevOps stategy for automating builds from code check-in all the way through production releases.
 - Configured and monitored end-to-end tests to ensure high quality throughout the SDLC.
 - Designed a SQL Data Warehouse and ETL processes to move data from Mongo to a star-schema model, utilizing message queues achieving near-real-time reporting.
-- Embedded Tableau for report viewing and authoring, developed scripts to automate setup and configuration.
+- Embedded analytics via Tableau for both viewing and authoring, developed scripts to automate configuration and setup.

 ---